jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (c) sections 98 to 105.

 ### 109B Order in Council specifying date on and from which specified subpart 5 provisions do not apply
-The Governor-General may by Order in Council made on the recommendation of the Minister specify a date on and from which the specified subpart 5 provisions do not apply.
+(1) The Governor-General may by Order in Council made on the recommendation of the Minister specify a date on and from which the specified subpart 5 provisions do not apply.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 109C When Minister must recommend that Order in Council be made
 The Minister must recommend that an Order in Council be made under section 109B if the Minister is satisfied, on the basis of written confirmation by the chief executive, that the preconditions under section 109D for making the order have been met.